-Construction pipeline of \ours{} consists of pre-record processing, recording, and post-record processing while taking advantage of details suggested by \citet{guo2021conversational}, which also builds a conversational TTS dataset.
-We selected and modified dialogues in the DailyDialog dataset to satisfy our assumption (dyadic dialogue between different genders) in pre-record processing.
-In post-recording processing, we matched transcripts with actual recordings by fixing transcripts.
-Details of each pipeline are introduced in the following.
+Construction pipeline of \ours{} consists of pre-record processing, recording, and post-record processing while taking advantage of details suggested by \cite{guo2021conversational}.
+To guarantee sufficient data size and preserve dialogue characteristics, we assume the conversation is dyadic between one male and one female speaker.
+Details are introduced in the following sections.